ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Results and Discussion

-While the proposed model demonstrated strong performance and stability, several limitations remain.
+While the proposed ClustRecNet model demonstrated strong performance and stability, it also has a few limitations.
 First, although the model generalizes well to real-world datasets, its predictive accuracy depends on the diversity and coverage of synthetic data used for training.
-Expanding the training set to better reflect edge-case scenarios, such as highly imbalanced clusters or very noisy data, could further improve its robustness.
-Second, our current pipeline selects the number of clusters using internal validation indices (CH or Silhouette in our experiments), while all of them are known to be imperfect.
-Incorporating into it a learned cluster count estimator or an ensemble of estimators may offer more reliable performance in the future.
-Third, the model assumes a tabular input representation; extending it to accommodate graph-based or time-series clustering problems could broaden its applicability.
+Expanding the training set to better reflect edge-case scenarios, such as highly imbalanced clusters or very noisy data that includes outliers, could further improve its robustness.
+Second, our current pipeline selects the number of clusters using an internal cluster validity index (CH or Silhouette in our experiments), while all of them are known to be imperfect \cite{arbelaitz13, rykov2024inertia}.
+Incorporating a learned cluster count estimator or an ensemble of estimators may offer more reliable performance in the future.
+Third, the model assumes a tabular input representation; extending it to accommodate graph-based or time-series input data could broaden its applicability.